 (more on that below!)

-Initially conceived during a game of Dead Island with friends in summer 2011, the question of why animal zombies never featured in games was raised, and that it would be fun to see zombie giraffes running around in the distance!
-Desperate to create my own original IP at the time, I ran with the idea and thought about making a range of soft toys of that ilk.
-This page is the rough journey I've made in pursuit of that goal and beyond.
+Summer 2011 - Dead Island online with friends - and someone asked why the animals never got the zombie treatment in games, and that it would be fun to see zombie giraffes running around in the distance - good point!
+I was pretty desperate to create my own original IP at this time so I ran with the idea and thought about making a range of soft toys...

 And of course, no product/brand launch is complete without a state-of-the-art accompanying website... *cough*